-If there is more than one branch in the EU of a non-EU entity or more than one branch in the UK of a non-UK entity and these branches do not all have their own LEIs, their individual re-use reports will share the same Table 1, field 3, Reporting Counterparty, and Table 1, field 10, Entity Responsible for the Report (which are the unique fields for re-use reports) and would therefore over-write each other at the trade repository.
-In this case, the branches would have to submit an aggregated re-use report.
+If there is more than one branch in the EU of a non-EU entity or more than one branch in the UK of a non-UK entity and these branches do not all have their own LEIs, their individual re-use reports will share the same Table 1, field 3, Reporting Counterparty, and Table 1, field 10, Entity

-152 See page 4 of the FSB's report on Transforming Shadow Banking into Resilient Market-based Finance of 23 February 2016.
+154 See page 4 of the FSB's report on Transforming Shadow Banking into Resilient Market-based Finance of 23 February 2016.

-153 This accounting principle reflects the fact the risk and return on securities repoed out remains with the seller because the seller has committed to buy back equivalent securities at their original value.
+155 This accounting principle reflects the fact the risk and return on securities repoed out remains with the seller because the seller has committed to buy back equivalent securities at their original value.